In the following section, we answer questions that are frequently

 are no spaces in the command string following the

 client commands, is not case-sensitive.)

 MySQL Cluster Manager and the NDB Cluster Auto-Installer provide additional ways to handle starting ansd stopping of NDB Cluster nodes.
-See MySQL™ Cluster Manager 1.4.8 User Manual, and The NDB Cluster Auto-Installer (NDB 7.6), for more information about these tools.
+See MySQL™ Cluster Manager 1.4.8 User Manual, and The NDB Cluster Auto-Installer (NDB 7.6) (DEPRECATED), for more information about these tools.